Priestley-Centre/COVID19_emissions/national emissions/readme.md

-V3 is the latest data. - currently 6 September
+V3 is the latest data. - currently until 3 November 2020
 Other dates are given
 V2 goes to mid May